janverschelde/PHCpack/src/Python/PHCpy3/doc/source/apollonius.rst

    def polynomials(c2x, r2, c3x, c3y, r3):
        """
-       On input are the five parameters of the circle problem of Appolonius: c2x : the x-coordinate of the center of the second circle, r2 : the radius of the second circle, c3x : the x-coordinate of the center of the third circle,
+       On input are the five parameters of the circle problem of Apollonius: c2x : the x-coordinate of the center of the second circle, r2 : the radius of the second circle, c3x : the x-coordinate of the center of the third circle,